datacraft-dsc/DEPs/12/README.md

 ### Usecase 1: Publishing use case

-It is recommended that the publisher includes prov metadata when an asset is published for the first time on Ocean.
+It is recommended that the publisher includes Prov metadata when an asset is published.

 It must include:

 - The Agent involved, which is identified using the ethereum account
-- The Activity with type publish
+- The Activity with type `publish`
 - The Entity (data asset) that was published
 - Generation relation
-  - IDs for the Entity generated by the publishing activity
+  - Identify the Entity generated by the publishing activity

 ### Usecase 2: Importing data asset usecase

-When a user imports a data asset, the suggested provenance is similar to the publishing use case, with the exception of:
+When a user imports a data asset, the suggested provenance is similar to the publishing use case, with the exception that:

-- the _type_ of the activity should be `opf:import`.
+- The _type_ of the activity should be `opf:import`.

 ### Usecase 3: A service generating a new asset from existing assets